wai-blue/simple-blog-editor/README.md

 ```
 composer install
 ```
+2. Create `texts` and `images` folder in root dir, for blogs
-2. Change the `require` path for vendor autoload in `index.php` and `save.php`, if needed
+3. Change the `require` path for vendor autoload in `index.php` and `save.php`, if needed
-3. Delete the placeholders in the img and texts folders
+4. Delete the placeholders in the img and texts folders
-4. (optional) Change or add an usernames and passwords in `auth.php`
+5. (optional) Change or add an usernames and passwords in `auth.php`